lbc-team/foundry-book-in-chinese/src/reference/cli/forge/snapshot.md

           The initial balance of deployed test contracts

       --sender <ADDRESS>
-          The address which will be executing tests
+          The address which will be executing tests/scripts

       --ffi
           Enable the FFI cheatcode

+      --always-use-create-2-factory
+          Use the create 2 factory in all cases including tests and non-broadcasting scripts

   -v, --verbosity...
           Verbosity of the EVM.